 Students must adhere to the Massachusetts Department of Elementary and Secondary Education (DESE) MCAS requirements (or comprehensive exam as determined by DESE) to receive a diploma.
+Graduation requirements are subject to change per MA DESE.

-- Seniors must earn a minimum of 25 credits in their Senior Year to graduate. - One unit of PE/Wellness must be in the students' Senior Year - A unit is equivalent to a full year course in all disciplines except for Wellness/Physical Ed.
-One semester satisfies a unit for Wellness/Physical Ed. - t The four English courses that satisfy this requirement are exclusive of electives. - tt All students must pass three courses in social studies, one of which must be American History 2. - +++All students must participate in a Wellness/Physical education course each year per MA state regulations.Students must pass up to four units of Wellness/Physical Education two of which must be comprehensive health courses and two physical education courses.
+Seniors must earn a minimum of 25 credits in their Senior Year to graduate.

+- One unit of PE/Wellness must be in the students' Senior Year - A unit is equivalent to a full year course in all disciplines except for Wellness/Physical Ed.
+One semester satisfies a unit for Wellness/Physical Ed. - + The four English courses that satisfy this requirement are exclusive of electives. - ++ All students must pass three courses in social studies, one of which must be American History 2. - +++ All students must participate in a Wellness/Physical education course each year per MA state regulations.
+Students must pass up to four units of Wellness/Physical Education two of which must be comprehensive health courses and two physical education courses (inclusive of Introduction to Fitness.)